Curriculum & Courses

 *Non-native English speakers may be required to successfully complete an American Language Program (ALP) course at Columbia prior to their first semester.

-Study consists of nine required courses (27 points) and three elective courses (9 points).
+Study consists of five required core courses (15 points/credits), two Risk Category courses (6 points/credits) and five Elective courses (15 points/credits).
 For the Capstone course, you will assess a case study of an organization’s ERM program and recommend/implement enhancements, demonstrating the application of all the major skills and techniques learned; the case study will be based on actual ERM programs in the marketplace.
 Based on your professional interests and goals, and in consultation with the program director, you will customize your study through selection of Risk Category Courses and electives.

 Foundational ERM course.
 Addresses all major ERM activities: risk framework; risk governance; risk identification; risk quantification; risk decision making; and risk messaging.
 Introduces an advanced yet practical ERM approach based on the integration of ERM and value-based management that supports integration of ERM into decision making.
 Provides a context to understand the differences between (a) value-based ERM; (b) traditional ERM; and (c) traditional "silo" risk management.